Log in

 Nevilles Cross

-On-Campus Durham University Halls
+Durham University Halls of Residence On-Campus

 Durham University student halls are offered privately by each college, offering students a variety of rooms within colleges and also in the city.
 Both catered and self-catered options are available, and an additional fee will be charged.
 Most first-year undergraduate students will choose to live in College accommodation, while second-year students will live in off-campus private student accommodation near Durham University.